How to use

 If no SQL query is specified with the --sql option, sqly will start the sqly shell. sqly determines the file type to be loaded from the extension when the shell starts and automatically begins importing it into the SQLite3 in-memory database.
 Multiple files can be loaded simultaneously.
 The table names will be the file names (without extensions) or the Excel sheet names.
 If an SQL query is specified with the --sql option, the SQL query result will be displayed in the terminal and sqly will exit without starting the sqly shell.

 sqly allows you to change the display mode of SQL results with options.
 By default, the output is in table format.
-The output format can be changed to csv (--csv), excel (--excel), json (--json), ltsv (--ltsv), markdown (--markdown), or tsv (--tsv).
+The output format can be changed to csv (--csv), tsv (--tsv), ltsv (--ltsv), markdown (--markdown), json (--json), or ndjson (--ndjson).
+Excel (--excel) and Parquet (--parquet) are export-only: they render as csv on screen and write a file only through .dump or --output.
 Since the output mode can be changed while the sqly shell is running, it is easy to execute sqly sample.csv and then change settings or execute SQL queries within the sqly shell.

 sqly options